MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/TextCSV.md

 ![Loading data from a simple unstructured text file](../images/textrawnavigator.png)

-There is only one thing you can fongire on this page, which is the File Origin dropdown select.
+There is only one thing you can configure on this dialog, which is the File Origin dropdown select.
 This lets you select [which character set](https://docs.microsoft.com/windows/win32/intl/code-page-identifiers) was used to generate the file.

 ![File culture selection for Text/CSV](../images/textfileorigindropdown.png)

 ### CSV
 (To read the Power BI Desktop specific file on CSV files, please see [here](https://docs.microsoft.com/en-us/power-bi/desktop-connect-csv).

-If your text file has some structure to it that Power Query can detect, or if it's a csv file, it will load a table that tries to preserve this structure.
 You can find a sample CSV file [here](https://docs.microsoft.com/power-bi/service-comma-separated-value-files).

 In addition to file origin, CSV also supports specifying the delimeter, as well as how data type detection will be handled.